Operation Dingson

-Operation Dingson (5–18 June 1944) was an operation in the Second World War, conducted by 178 Free French paratroops of the 4th Special Air Service (SAS), commanded by Colonel Pierre-Louis Bourgoin, who jumped into German occupied France near Vannes, Morbihan, Southern Brittany, in Plumelec, on the night of 5 June 1944 (11 h 30) with Captain Pierre Marienne and 17 men, then advanced to Saint-Marcel (8–18 June).
+Operation Dingson (5–18 June 1944) was an operation in the Second World War, conducted by 178 Free French paratroops of the 4th Special Air Service (SAS), commanded by Colonel Pierre-Louis Bourgoin, who jumped into German occupied France near Vannes, Morbihan, southern Brittany, in Plumelec, on the night of 5 June 1944 with Captain Pierre Marienne and 17 men, then advanced to Saint-Marcel (8–18 June).

-At this time there were approximately 100,000 German troops, and artillery, preparing to move to the Normandy landing areas.
+At this time, there were approximately 100,000 German troops and artillery preparing to move to the Normandy landing areas.

-Immediately upon landing in Brittany, on the night of 5 June 1944 (11 h 30), the Free French SAS who jumped in near Plumelec went into action fighting against German troops (actually, Georgians and Ukrainians).
+Immediately upon landing in Brittany, at 11:30 on the night of 5 June 1944, the Free French SAS who jumped near Plumelec went into action fighting against German troops (actually Georgians and Ukrainians).

-One hour later (0 h 40), the first victim of the liberation of his country, Corporal Émile Bouétard (born 1915 in Brittany) was killed near Plumelec.
+One hour later at 0:40 am, Corporal Émile Bouétard (born 1915 in Brittany) was killed near Plumelec, becoming the first casualty of the liberation of his country.

-The Free French SAS established a base (Saint-Marcel) and began to arm and equip members of local resistance fighters, operating with up to 3,000 Maquis fighters and 200 paratroopers.
-However, their base was heavily attacked by a German paratroop division on 18 June and was forced to disperse.
+The Free French SAS established a base at Saint-Marcel and began to arm and equip members of local French Resistance, operating with up to 3,000 Maquis fighters and 200 paratroopers.
+However, their base was heavily attacked by a German paratroop division on 18 June, and they were forced to disperse.

-A few weeks later, Captain Pierre Marienne and 17 of his companions (6 paratroopers, 8 resistance fighters and 3 farmers) were summarily executed after being captured in Kerihuel, Plumelec (12 July at dawn).
+A few weeks later, Captain Pierre Marienne and 17 of his companions (six paratroopers, eight Resistance fighters and three farmers) were summarily executed after being captured in Kerihuel, Plumelec at dawn on 12 July.

 The Dingson team was joined by the men who had just completed Operation Cooney.
 Dingson was conducted alongside Operation Samwest and Operation Lost.